 Q. I do not think you quite get all the implications in that question.
 A high price is often paid for wheat because it is gluten bound-has gluten to spare.
-Is a carload of a mixture worth as much as a carload of pure Marquis? -A. In the average season?
+Is a carload of a mixture worth as much as a carload of pure Marquis?

+-A. In the average season?

-Q. No, I would not include the average seaso.
+Q. No, I would not include the average season.
 I fancy it is possible to answer that question with a yes or no.-A. If I have to say yes or no, I would say no.

-Q. Are we troubled as much with gluten bound wheat now because of the prevalent use of malt extract?-A. No.
+Q. Are we troubled as much with gluten bound wheat now with the prevalent use of malt extract?-A. No.

-Q. I want to ask a question which seemed to be in Mr. Milar's mind.
-Is it probable that a straight car of Marquis or any other wheat not mixed, such as a variety might be in some cases, would be worth more than a car of a good variety, but not a mixture; that is, one variety might be advantageously treated in a certain way and another variety would not respond 100 per cent to the same treatment.
-Would a car composed of just one variety be worth more than a car of a good variety, but not mixed?-A. Assuming that the cars would grade the same?
+Q. I want to ask a question which seemed to be in Mr. Millar's mind.
+Is it probable that a car of straight Marquis or any other wheat would be worth more than a car containing a mixture of varieties; that is, one variety might be advantageously treated in a certain way and another variety would not respond 100 per cent to the same treatment.
+Would a car composed of just one variety be worth more than a car of good varieties, but mixed?-A. Assuming that the cars would grade the same?